 nourishing polpette & orzo in basic broth

 The prep work on this is pretty straightforward …the onion is minced, the parsley chopped and the carrot is grated along with the cheese.
-Be sure you don’t skip the step where you soak the bread in milk before adding it to the mix.
+Be sure you don’t skip the step where you soak the bread in milk before adding it to the meat mixture.

 nourishing polpette & orzo in basic broth